jeppevinkel/SCP-Server-List/README.md

 ## Installation
 1. Add `master_server_to_contact: http://scpserv.jeppdev.com/server_auth.php` and `secondary_servers_to_contact: http://scpserv.jeppdev.com/server_auth.php` to you config.txt
-2. Make sure you have a verkey.txt int the %appdata% SCP folder.
+2. Make sure you have a verkey.txt in the %appdata% SCP folder.
 It doesn't matter what the file contains, but at least a single letter
 2. Launch the server

 ## Usage